 To clone a Git repository over SSH, you can specify ssh:// URL like this:

 $git clone ssh://user@server/project.git

 $git clone user@server:project.git

 You can also not specify a user, and Git assumes the user you’re currently logged in as.

-Next is the Git protocol.
 This is a special daemon that comes packaged with Git; it listens on a dedicated port (9418) that provides a service similar to the SSH protocol, but with absolutely no authentication.
-In order for a repository to be served over the Git protocol, you must create the

 You can enable push access; but given the lack of authentication, if you turn on push access, anyone on the internet who finds your project’s URL could push to your project.
-Suffice it to say that this is rare.

-The Git protocol is the fastest transfer protocol available.
+The Git protocol is often the fastest network transfer protocol available.
 If you’re serving a lot of traffic for a public project or serving a very large project that doesn’t require user authentication for read access, it’s likely that you’ll want to set up a Git daemon to serve your project.
 It uses the same data-transfer mechanism as the SSH protocol but without the encryption and authentication overhead.

-Generally, you’ll pair it with SSH access for the few developers who have push (write) access and have everyone else use
+Generally, you’ll pair it with SSH or HTTPS access for the few developers who have push (write) access and have everyone else use

 git:// for read-only access.

 It also requires firewall access to port 9418, which isn’t a standard port that corporate firewalls always allow.